-g) Amendments to IAS 1 "Presentation of Financial Statements" and IFRS Board Guidance on accounting policy disclosures in practice
+b) Amendments to IAS 1 "Presentation of Financial Statements" and IFRS Board Guidance on accounting policy disclosures in practice

-The amendment to IAS 1 requires disclosure of significant information about accounting policies, which are defined in the Standard.
+The amendment to IAS 1 requires disclosure of material information about accounting policies, which are defined in the Standard.
 The amendment clarifies that information about accounting policies is material if, in its absence, users of the financial statements would not be able to understand other relevant information in the financial statements.
 In addition, the Board's guidance on the application of the concept of materiality in practice has also been revised to provide guidance on the application of the concept of materiality to accounting policy disclosures.
-At the date of preparation of these financial statements, the amendments in question had not yet been endorsed by the European Union.
+The amendment comes into force on 1 January 2023.

-h) IAS 1 "Presentation of Financial Statements" and IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors"
+c) Amendments to IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors"

-In February 2021the Board published an amendment to IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors" regarding the definition of estimates.
+In February 2021 the Board published an amendment to IAS 8 "Accounting Policies, Changes in Accounting .
 The amendment to IAS 8 clarifies, how entities should distinguish between changes in accounting policies and changes in accounting estimates.
-At the date of preparation of these financial statements, the amendments in question had not yet been endorsed by the European Union.
+The amendment comes into force on 1 January 2023.

-i) Amendments to IAS 12 "Income Taxes"
+d) Amendments to IAS 12 "Income Taxes"